axgel6/NeoQueue/README.md

 docker-compose up -d
 ```

-This starts PostgreSQL, Redis, the FastAPI API (port 8000), two worker replicas, the watchdog, and the React dashboard (port 3000).
+This starts PostgreSQL, Redis, the FastAPI API (port 8000), four worker replicas, the watchdog, and the React dashboard (port 3000).

 ### Submit a job